 “This camera is better than that one” is a viewpoint from someone who feels a particular camera better serves their purposes than another one.
 “Composition should be done this way” is an opinion from someone who feels this way when the truth is, compositional rules always have wiggle room—and sometimes there are times when it is appropriate to flagrantly break them.

 Here’s the crux of the matter: If most everything boils down to opinions, which opinions should you believe?
 What should you trust?
 The answer to that question is easy to say, though it may not always be so easy to follow.
 At the end of the day, where opinions are concerned, you need to go with what you can prove.

 When you’re consuming materials pertaining to the more theoretical side of photography—like opinions on which techniques are the best, how to approach composition, how to handle color, and various other things we can tweak—or when you’re reading about things like attitude and our approach to creativity.

 This doesn’t mean you shouldn’t read these types of opinions.
 By all means, read all the opinions you like and broaden your horizons in so doing.
-But approach opinions not with the idea that they could be right or wrong, but whether they offer you anything of value.
+But approach opinions not with the idea that they could be right or wrong but with the idea that they offer you anything of value.
 Does the opinion inspire you, point out something you feel you could be doing differently, or give you some sort of new perspective on things?
 Keep what works for you and discard the rest.

-There are some opinions we can prove as verifiable fact, at least to ourselves.
-Take opinions on camera models, lenses and equipment as an example.
-Here, you’ll find the prevailing opinion is that “the latest and greatest is the best.”
+There are some opinions we can prove as verifiable facts, at least to ourselves.
+Take opinions on camera models, lenses, and equipment as an example.
+Here, you’ll find the prevailing opinion that “the latest and greatest is the best.”
 This isn’t so much true among fans of vintage equipment, but it is a prevalent attitude among modern digital users.

 Now go and enjoy the beauty of God’s creation through your lens.